E-WASTE IMPACT ON BIRTH OUTCOMES

 The majority of the faculty members and course offerings in the EEH program are located at our Durham campus.
 With careful planning it is possible for a student to spend one or two semesters in their second year at the Duke University Marine Laboratory in Beaufort, NC.
 Marine Laboratory faculty members are also available to serve as advisors and to direct Master’s Projects.

 Courses supporting the EEH program are taught within the Nicholas School, at several other departments at Duke, and at UNC-Chapel Hill and NCSU.
-This list of example courses is not exhaustive; see our Advising page for an up-do-date list of available courses.
+The course lists below are intended to provide examples of courses we have offered in the past.

 Students choose at least four Core Courses for a total of 12 credit hours minimum.